-MIT Haystack Observatory provides opportunities for undergraduate and graduate student research in radio astronomy, geodesy, and atmospheric sciences.
+MIT Haystack Observatory, a pioneering radio science and research facility, provides opportunities for undergraduate and graduate student research in radio astronomy, geodesy, atmospheric sciences, and informatics.

-Haystack Observatory has long had a worldwide leadership position in the development and use of the Very Long Baseline (VLBI) technique, which uses a global array of radio telescopes to make high-resolution observations of galactic and extragalactic radio sources and to do precision geodetic studies of the Earth's plate tectonics and motions in space.
-Using radio telescopes at Haystack and elsewhere around the world, the observatory supports strong programs in both science and technology using VLBI, including unique mm-wavelength observations of the black hole at the center of our galaxy on event-horizon scales.
+Haystack Observatory holds a worldwide leadership position in the development and deployment of the Very Long Baseline Interferometry (VLBI) technique, which uses a global array of radio telescopes to make high-resolution observations of galactic and extragalactic radio sources in astronomy and to perform precision geodetic studies of the Earth's plate tectonics and motions in space for geodesy.
+Using radio telescopes at Haystack and elsewhere around the world, the observatory supports strong programs in both science and technology using VLBI, including unique millimeter-wavelength observations of black holes.

-High-power radars using 46-m and 67-m antennas are used, in conjunction with a variety of other techniques, to study the structure and dynamics of Earth's upper atmosphere.
-Emphasis is given to the study of the effects of geomagnetic storms induced by solar disturbances on Earth's ionosphere.
+High-power geospace radars using 46m and 67m antennas are used in conjunction with a variety of other techniques to study the structure and dynamics of Earth's upper atmosphere.
+Emphasis is given to the study of the effects of geomagnetic storms induced by solar disturbances on Earth's ionosphere as well as the coupling of atmospheric layers.
 Haystack researchers also study thermal effects in the upper atmosphere, including signatures associated with global climate change.

-The Haystack Observatory is located in Westford, MA, about 35 miles northwest of Cambridge.
-For further information, email Dr. Colin Lonsdale or call 781-981-5542.
+Haystack Observatory is located in Westford, Massachusetts, about 45 minutes northwest of Cambridge.
+For further information, email Haystack Observatory or call 617-715-5400.